 There is also a hilariously informative poster outlining the Irish traditions and beliefs held in relation to bogs and turf (peat) For example one such tradition was, ‘As a protection for cow and calf, a burning sod was passed three times under the cow’s belly on calving’.

 There is also a very tasteful cafe on site, ‘The Hungry Hiker’, along with a gift shop.
 On a recent visit, we enjoyed an excellent homemade vegetable soup and everyone who had it went out of their way to complement the staff on how good it was!

 The visitor centre is open from 9-5.30, 7 days a week.
 The cafe though is closed during some of the winter months.
 Check more details here.

 The entry to the park is free of charge.

 Parking & Electirc Vehicle Charging

-There is a decent sized carpark right next to the visitor centre and any time I have been there, I have gotten a parking space.
+There is a decent sized carpark right next to the visitor centre.
+There is also parking available along the road just before you reach the main car park.
 Parking is free of charge.

 There is also an electric vehicle charging station in the carpark.

 There is a great children’s playground behind the visitor centre, which is located on a good open green area to let the young ones blow off some steam!

 There are ample picnic benches located around the grounds of the visitor centre with beautiful views of Diamond Hill and the rich and varied surrounding vegetation.